 Reina is a large lioness and is actually slightly larger than Roman, the male lion she lives with.
 Reina has the typical tawny fur and looks as though she would be right at home out on the savannah with her wild cousins.

 Reina lives on tour on Oak Hill with Roman Lion.
-Their enclosure is flanked by Sebastian Lion on one side and Rajah Tiger on the other.
+Their enclosure is next to Rajah Tiger's enclosure.

 Before being rescued by Rescue One, Reina and Roman were involved in "cub petting".
 This is when the public is able, typically for a fee, to take pictures with and play with baby wild animals.
 This is a huge detriment to the animals involved.
 The cubs that are used for "cub petting" are taken from their mothers within days of birth so they do not imprint on their mothers and so their mother will go back into heat and can have more babies sooner.
 These cubs are also often sedated to prevent them from being too playful with the public.
 A playful cub can often inflict harm on a human unintentionally, as they have sharp claws and teeth.
 These cubs are also underfed to keep them small and to keep them hungry so they will be interested in the bottle of milk the public usually holds to keep the animal still on their lap.
 These cubs can only legally be used for the first couple months of their lives then they are deemed too dangerous, which leads many of them to be destroyed, sold into the pet trade, or sold to roadside zoos.